TAPS Working Group

 transport protocols, or to configure the behavior of generic

 of requirements, prohibitions, or preferences.
-Examples of
+Examples of properties

-properties that influence path selection include the interface
+Properties that influence path selection include the interface

 type (such as a Wi-Fi connection, connection or a Cellular LTE connection),